nowzoo/ngx-list/README.md

 ##### Inputs
  - `list: NgxList` Required.
 The list.
- - `selectId` Required.
+ - `selectId: string` Required.
 The id you want to be attached to the page dropdown.
+ - `buttonClass: string` Optional.
+The Boostrap button class.
+Default: `'btn btn-outline-secondary'`.
+ - `bootstrapSize: 'sm' | 'lg'` Optional the Bootstrap size for the input group.
+Default: `null`.
+ - `options: INgxListBoostrapOptions` Optional.
+Default: `null`.
+Pass a options for this instance.
+Will overide whatever was `provide`d for `NGX_LIST_BOOTSTRAP_OPTIONS` in the module or component.

 ## Notes